MichaelRafferty/RepData_PeerAssessment1/PA1_template.md

 1. converting the date field to the Date type
 2. building a time of day (hour:minute) from the interval
-3. building a block number to represent each interval so they are evenly spaced in plots.
+3. building a block number that is continuous and evenly spaced to support better timeseries plots.

 ```r
 act.data <- read.csv("activity.csv")